Azure-Samples/ms-identity-msal-java-samples/1-server-side/spring-security-web-app/README.md

    - Type a key description (for instance `app secret`),
    - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires** as per your security concerns.
    - The generated key value will be displayed when you click the **Add** button. **Copy the generated value for use in the steps later**.
      - You'll need this key later in your code's configuration files.
-This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
+This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Microsoft Entra admin center before navigating to any other screen or blade.

-### Step 4:  Configure the sample to use your Azure AD tenant
+### Step 4:  Configure the sample to use your Microsoft Entra tenant

 Open `application.properties` in the src/main/resources folder.
 1. Fill in your tenant and app registration information noted in registration step.